DLR-RM/BlenderProc/README_BlenderProc4BOP.md

 ### BOP Writer

 BlenderProc4BOP saves all generated synthetic data (RGB, depth, camera to object poses and camera intrinsics) in the [BOP format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md).
-This has the advantage that train and test data share the same format and the visualization and utility function in the [bop-toolkit](https://github.com/thodan/bop_toolkit) can be directly applied.
+This has the advantage that train and test data share the same format and the visualization and utility functions in the [bop-toolkit](https://github.com/thodan/bop_toolkit) can be directly applied.

 ## Examples